Should you buy an Oculus Quest 2 during Black Friday?

 The Oculus Quest 2 has become the go-to VR headset for anyone who’s been tempted by VR, but put off by the PC requirements for it – and Black Friday looks to increase that temptation even more.

-While there’s plenty of other VR headsets, alongside Sony planning a PS VR 2 for its PS5 console, the Quest 2 is the most affordable option for anyone wanting to try VR content.
+While there are plenty of other VR headsets available – and Sony is planning a PSVR 2 for its PS5 console as well – the Quest 2 remains the most affordable option for anyone wanting to try VR content.

 But if you feel as though you’re missing out on some games such as Resident Evil 4 VR, Golf It! and many more to play with friends, the Oculus Quest 2 could be a fine purchase, as long as you get the right deal.

-With this in mind, here’s a few reasons as to why buying an Oculus Quest 2 will be a good choice, regardless of whether you own a PS5 or a gaming PC as well.
+With this in mind, here are a few reasons as to why buying an Oculus Quest 2 will be a good choice, regardless of whether you own a PS5 or a gaming PC as well.

 Does the Oculus Quest 2 require a powerful PC?